 Illustrator is drawn to gardening

 Illustrator Carol Tomanelli is having fun gardening throughout the seasons on Long Island, New York.
 “I am so amazed that I have such a green thumb,” she said.
 “I enjoy watching the bulbs and plants mature and watching my garden grow in the summer.
 I also plant bulbs in the fall so they can bloom in the springtime.”
 For her, gardening represents a rebirth of everything new.

-Carol also likes to use the edible plants she grows, such as chives, garlic, oregano, and basil in her cooking.
+Carol also likes to cook with many of the plants she grows, including chives, garlic, oregano, and basil.
 Design and presentation is something she values, so adding a pop of color to her charcuterie boards with a touch of homegrown basil is something she takes pride in.